Anna Pappritz: Activist

 Pappritz met with the Prussian minister of the interior in 1907, and as a result a circular was issued to the police to treat suspected prostitutes more leniently and to ensure that advice or free treatment of sexually transmitted diseases was available.

 However, the pre-war morality campaign was largely ineffective.
 Pappritz described a draft of a new criminal code published in 1909 as expressing "unconscious male sexual egotism" and said she feared "our 25 years of work has been for nothing."
 Fresh drafts were issued, but the project to revise the code was abandoned with the outbreak of World War I (1914–18).

 In the fall of 1911 a new Prussian law on cremation was reported, which contained a provision that female corpses must be examined to determine if they were virgin.

 This caused outrage among the women of Berlin.

 Pappritz said the experts could not produce any valid reason for this violation of this most intimate and private aspect of a woman's life, at a time when the dead woman was helpless and had no way to defend her reputation.
 Pappritz organized an emergency IAF meeting to protest the law, which had a huge turnout and was followed by petitions.
 By early January 1912 the Prussian secretary of the interior had repealed the offending clause, but the effect of the scandal was to increase agitation for suffrage in the women's press.

 Pappitz continued to play a central role in the movement for reform of prostitution during the Weimar Republic (1919–33).

 This culminated in the 1927 Law to Combat Venereal Disease, which abolished state regulation of prostitution.

 She remained head of the Berlin chapter of the IAF, later called the League for Protection of Women and Youth (Bund für Frauen- und Jugendschutz) until it was dissolved in 1933, despite suffering from ongoing health problems.

 Anna Pappritz died in Radach on 8 July 1939 at the age of seventy-eight.

 Views

 Social change

 The BDF took the position that capitalist consumerism and advances in production techniques had removed the ability of middle-class women, particularly single women, to contribute to the economy of the home.
 Pappritz wrote, "the living conditions of the female youth have changed enormously in the last fifty years.
-In earlier times, the largest majority of girls out of school stayed as daughters of the house in the protection of their parent's house, where they found occupation as helpers to their mothers until they created their own household by marriage...
+In earlier times, the largest majority of girls out of school stayed as daughters of the house in the protection of their parents' house, where they found occupation as helpers to their mothers until they created their own household by marriage...
 Now many of those chores ... have moved into the factories, and thus the female youth are pushed from the protection of the parents' house into independent employment.